wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/423-letter-from-woolcott-to-miller.md

 ---
+doc_date: '1976-02-10'
+doc_num: 423
+doc_order: 422
+naa_refs:
+- naa_barcode: 4151546
+  naa_control_symbol: 801/13/11/1 PART 20
+  naa_series: A10463
+  reference: '[NAA: A10463, 801/13/11/1. xx]'
-title: "423 Letter from Woolcott to Miller"
+title: Letter from Woolcott to Miller
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 8261
 vol_id: 20
-doc_date: 1976-02-10
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 423 Letter from Woolcott to Miller

 Canberra, 10 February 1976

 SECRET AUSTEO

-Thank you for your letter of 11 December 1975.1 I must apologise for not replying sooner.
+Thank you for your letter of 11 December 1975.[1](#f1) I must apologise for not replying sooner.
 Much has happened since then but I would like to comment on several of the points in your letter and the papers attached to it.
-My cable O.JA3981,2 leaked by some disloyal officer or misguided idealist, touched directly or indirectly on most of the points.
+My cable O.JA3981,[2](#f2) leaked by some disloyal officer or misguided idealist, touched directly or indirectly on most of the points.

 First, I note that you agree that we should seek to limit the harm to our relations with Indonesia which its action in Timor will cause.
 I note also your comments on the undesirability of institutionalising the clash between our relations with Indonesia and our commitment to self-determination.
 I fear, however, this is the direction our policy is taking now.

-Thrning to your submission of 12 September 1975,4 frankly I am surprised that you would seriously contemplate at that time that Indonesia could have been persuaded to accept an independent Timor under Fretilin, or any other party for that matter.
+Thrning to your submission of 12 September 1975,[4](#f3) frankly I am surprised that you would seriously contemplate at that time that Indonesia could have been persuaded to accept an independent Timor under Fretilin, or any other party for that matter.
 We have been reporting for a long time that Indonesia would not accept an independent East Timor.
-My despatch No 11754 also made this clear.
-(See also for example O.JA73405 of 31 January 1976 and O.JA74456 of 5 February 1976.)
+My despatch No 1175[4](#f4) also made this clear.
+(See also for example O.JA7340[5](#f5) of 31 January 1976 and O.JA7445[6](#f6) of 5 February 1976.)
 A firm decision by the Indonesian Government to incorporate East Timor was taken in late 1974.
 (That is why it comes as a surprise to read in your submission: 'After the Indonesians have made their decisions, whatever they are .. .')

 There was no way, in my opinion, that Australia could have changed that decision, especially by 1975.
 This view of Indonesia's decision is shared by virtually all my colleagues here.